 |

-Repair the wire between the EI system ignition coil connector terminal 3 and ground.
+Repair the wire between terminal 3 of the electronic ignition system coil connector and ground.

 |